 - Process: You are in charge of enabling the company to grow.
 As such, you must have the structures in place to help that growth happen.
-You will need to keep documentation for the growing organization that will enable consistent messaging across teams and throughout the company.
+You will need to keep documentation for the growing organization to enable consistent messaging across teams and throughout the company.

-- Strategy: Given the level of data that RevOps has visibility over, it is their responsibility to suggest the strategies and tools needed to continue growth of the company.
+- Strategy: Given the level of data that RevOps has visibility over, it is their responsibility to suggest the strategies and tools needed to continue the company's growth.

 Lead-to-Cash enables you to hit all four of these building blocks.

-- By breaking down the silos between functions and having a single pipeline, you will be able to more easily define and track the KPIs needed to increase velocity and decrease friction.
+- By breaking down the silos between functions and having a single pipeline, you will more easily define and track the KPIs needed to increase velocity and decrease friction.

 - Having a Lead-to-Cash pipeline will enable you to have a more streamlined stack of tools that speak to each other seamlessly.

-- With Lead-to-Cash, the friction-points in the sales process will be identified and strategies will be put in place to alleviate them.
-In particular, Quote-to-Cash will be optimized with greater ability for different stakeholders to easily coordinate and have visibility over the entire process.
+- With Lead-to-Cash, the friction points in the sales process will be identified, and strategies will be put in place to alleviate them.
+In particular, Quote-to-Cash will be optimized with greater ability for different stakeholders to coordinate and have visibility over the entire process easily.

 The clearest use-case for a Lead-to-Cash pipeline is that of a usage-based business.

-In this scenario, the user of the product will meet the usage criteria that will make them a Product Qualified Lead.
+In this scenario, the product user will meet the usage criteria that will make them a Product Qualified Lead.
 Once a PQL is passed off to the sales team, their usage journey will need to be easily accessible to the salesperson.
 In addition, these types of qualified leads do not need a demo – they have already used and found value in the product.

-The challenge is that the vast majority of companies do not have this usage data tracked inside their revenue engines.
+The challenge is that most companies do not have this usage data tracked inside their revenue engines.